cloudchacho/terraform-google-hedwig-queue/README.md

 }
 ```

-It's recommended that `queue` include your environment.
+If using a single Google project for multiple environments (e.g. dev/staging/prod), ensure that `queue` includes
+your environment name.

 Naming convention - lowercase alphanumeric and dashes only.